bmadone/csapp-labs/README.md

-## Computer Systems: A Programmer's Perspective
+## Computer Systems: A Programmer's Perspective – Lab Assignments

 Welcome to the repository for the book "Computer Systems: A Programmer's Perspective."
 This repository contains all the necessary instructions to set up your development environment and start working on the labs.

 ## Setup